filecoin-project/specs/expected-consensus.md

 ```
 On looking back

-Here are a few examples to help illustrate how the randomness lookback parameter, 'K', functions.
+Here are a few examples to help illustrate how the randomness lookback parameter, 'K', functions, given the fact that it includes null blocks.

 At a given height 'N' (or for round N, which is functionally equivalent), sample your ticket from N-K rounds to generate your election proof.
 - This could mean that you are looking back J <= K actual blocks back: since we count null blocks, we may walk back multiple blocks (null blocks + actual block) within a single header.